 A day after his 27th birthday, Paul Edmondson and his girlfriend are killed in an automobile accident in San Barbara, California when his automobile skids on a rain-slicked U.S. Route 101 and crashes into oncoming traffic.
 The White Sox had hoped their sophomore right-hander would become the fourth starter in the team's rotation, after compiling a misleading 1-6 record last season.

-Recently acquired by the White Sox from the Yankees, catcher Ron Hassey is traded back to the Bronx Bombers along with three minor-leaguers for Neil Allen, Scott Bradley and a minor leaguer.
+Ron Hassey, whom the White Sox acquired two months ago from the Yankees, is traded back to the Bronx Bombers, along with three minor-leaguers for Neil Allen, Scott Bradley and a minor leaguer.
 In December, the 32 year-old catcher was sent to the Windy City, along with Joe Cowley for Britt Burns and two minor leaguers.

-The Dodgers sign five-time Japanese all-star pitcher, Hideo Nomo.
-'Tornado Boy' is the first player to move directly from the majors in Japan to the North American majors.
+The Dodgers sign Hideo Nomo, giving the five-time Japanese All-Star pitcher a $2 million signing bonus, 'Tornado Boy' is the first player to move directly from the majors in Japan to the North American majors.

-Avoiding an arbitration, Ben Sheets (12-14, 2.70) and the Brewers agree to a one-year contract valued at $5.5 million.
-The all-star right hander, who made $2.5 million last season, established a team record last May striking out 18 batters.
+Avoiding an arbitration hearing, Ben Sheets (12-14, 2.70) and the Brewers agree to a one-year contract valued at $5.5 million.
+The All-Star right hander, who made $2.5 million last season, established a team record last May, striking out 18 batters in a game.

-After 19 years at shortstop for the Reds, Barry Larkin, announces his retirement as an active player, to become special assistant to Nationals' general manager Jim Bowden, who had served as the team's GM from 1992 to 2001.
-The 40 year-old former Gold Glove infielder spent his entire career in Cincinnati, his hometown.
+After 19 years at shortstop for the Reds, Barry Larkin announces his retirement as an active player to become special assistant to Nationals' general manager Jim Bowden, who had served as the team's GM from 1992 to 2001.
+The 40 year-old former Gold Glove infielder spent his entire career in his hometown of Cincinnati.

-In a much anticipated congressional hearing, Roger Clemens and his former personal trainer, Brian McNamee, testify for 4 1/2 hours concerning the allegations of the Rocket's use of performance-enhancing drugs.
+In a much anticipated congressional hearing, Roger Clemens and his former personal trainer, Brian McNamee, testify for four and a half hours concerning the allegations of the Rocket's use of performance-enhancing drugs.
 Although no definitive conclusions are reached, Republicans appear to believe the seven-time Cy Young Award winner while Democrats seem to favor his chief accuser's account of events.